 If your manuscript is complete and polished, and you think you are ready for an agent to represent your work, read about the agents below and register for appointments with those who seem interested in your genre or already represent clients whose work you think is similar to your own.

-Advance Submission is your chance to separate yourself from the thousands of other single-space, one-page, letters agents receive each year.
+Advance Submission is your chance to separate yourself from the thousands of queries agents receive each year.
 Though SBWC has had many success stories in the past, we make no promises of representation, nor further interest in your manuscript.

 You must be registered for the conference to participate.

 1) Register for the 6-day conference and then, register to meet with one or more agents.
 We expect some agents will fill their schedules quickly, so register for your appointments early.
 You may submit to as many readers (agents) as you like.

 2) Mail the first 5 pages of your manuscript.
 Be sure to allow for transit time as the deadline for pages to be received is May 20.
 If you have chosen multiple readers, you must include a copy for each reader, as well as an additional copy for the conference.
 For example: if you have chosen three readers, you will mail four copies of your manuscript.
 You may include a cover letter to each specific agent and brief synopsis, if you wish.
 The address to send all your copies is:

 3) Once you check into the conference on June 18, we will give you the details of the meeting arrangements.
 Your agents or editors will have read the pages before you meet and will come prepared to talk about your writing.
 This is a one-on-one meeting for 10 minutes, a chance for you to get personal feedback from an agent or editor.
 All meetings will take place Tuesday, June 20.

 The cost for each submission will be $40, and we are open for registration.
 Click the live link in the box at the upper right corner of this page to register.
 Once you have signed up with an agent, there will be no refunds given for any reason, so please consider your choices carefully.

 Agent appointments will be June 20, 2017